New to Dzaleka

 - Dzaleka is in Dowa District, about 41 km from Lilongwe.

-- UNHCR says the camp was originally set up for about 10,000 to 12,000 people.
+- The camp was first planned for about 10,000 to 12,000 people.

 - UNHCR Malawi country page

-Checked 18 April 2026 for location, population, and office contact details.
+Checked 18 April 2026 for location, population (March 2025 data), and office contact details.

 If the issue affects safety, registration, legal status, or health care, confirm the latest details with the responsible organisation directly.